algolia/algoliasearch-wordpress/README.md

 ### I want to change a facet value for example the "Types" facet, what should I do ?

-In your theme `theme.js` file in the root directory of the plugin you may want to add those attributes to this line:
+In your template `template.js` file in the root directory of the plugin you may want to add those attributes to this line:

 ```javascript
 window.facetsLabels = {